w-h-a/js_foundations/strict-identity-note.md

 The above return results tell us that JavaScript's strict identity does not "see" tokens of complex (object) types as kinds.
 If it did, `(a === c || b === c)` (i.e., because `(a === c && b === c)`) since `a` (and `b`) has a reference that points to the same array-kind as the array-kind pointed to by the reference stored in `c`.
 So, JavaScript's strict identity must "see" tokens (or instances) of complex data types as individuals.
 It sees array-individuals and object-individuals rather than array-kinds or object-kinds.

-Given the above model, the way I now roughly understand the strict identity operator in JavaScript is roughly as follows:
+Given the above model, the way I now roughly understand the strict identity operator in JavaScript is as follows:

 >The strict identity operator returns `true` just in case either (i) both operands are the same complex type _and_ refer to the same individual or (ii) both operands are the same simple type _and_ are the same kind.